abbbi/virtnbdbackup/README.md

 # Supported disk formats / raw disks

-`libvirt/qemu` supports thin provisioned or incremental backups only with qcow(v3) based disk images.
+`libvirt/qemu` supports dirty bitmaps, required for incremental backups only with qcow(v3) based disk images.
+If you are using older image versions, you can only create `copy` backups.

 By default `virtnbdbackup` will exclude all disks with format `raw`.
 This behavior can be changed if option  `--raw` is specified, raw disks will then be included during a `full` backup.
-This of course means that no thin provisioned backup is created.
+This of course means that no thin provisioned backup is created for these particular disks.

 During restore, these files can be copied "as is" from the backup folder and must not be processed using `virtnbdrestore`.